xmos/lib_audio_dsp/doc/dsp_components/modules/drc.rst

 .. _EnvelopeDetectorRMS:

 ---------------------
-Envelope Detector RMS
+RMS Envelope Detector
 ---------------------

-RMS-based envelope detector will run it's EMA using the square of the input sample.
+An RMS-based envelope detector will run its EMA using the square of the input sample.
+It returns the mean² in order to avoid a square root.

 .. tab:: C API